AresAnt/FMM-Testing/README.md

 Second

-Check your Json file is all right
+Make sure your Json file is all right

 Then get the Json minified and compressed.
-You can do that in there: https://codebeautify.org/jsonminifier Copy the result to change the python code. [ content , resourceName ]
+You can do that in there: https://codebeautify.org/jsonminifier

+Copy the result to change the python code. [ content , resourceName ]

 ```